thingsboard/thingsboard.github.io/docs/user-guide/integrations/sigfox-example.md

 ## Conclusion

-Now if "status" attribute is updated, integration will send downlink message.
+Now when "status" attribute is updated, integration will send downlink message.

 ## Next steps